abhisharma1357/oathforge/README.md

 | `2` | `uint256` | `tokenId` | uint256 ID of the token to be transferred |
 ---
 #### <a name="setApprovalForAll(address,bool)"></a> `setApprovalForAll(address,bool)`
-Sets or unsets the approval of a given operator An operator is allowed to transfer all tokens of the sender on their behalf
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|